ys7yoo/PiTutorial/README.md

 The pulldown resister is used to make sure that no (or very little) current flows when the switch is off.

 1. Choose GPIO (16), +3.3, and GND ports and connect them to a pushbutton and a resister as shown in the following figure.
-Note that you put the switch and the resistor in series and wire the GPIO port to one side of the resister.
+Note that you put the pushbutton and the resistor in series and wire the GPIO port to one side of the resister.
 ![GPIO and pushbutton](images/push.jpg)

-make a ci.
-Put a LED and a resistor in series, and connect them to the selected ports.
-Be careful about the polarity of the LED!
-You must connect anode (+, longer leg) to the GPIO port and cathode(-, shorter leg) to the resister.

 2. Run the following Python code and check the output changes from 0 to 1 as you push the pushbutton.